 Google’s review guidelines state that you can only leave a review with a business location that you’ve actually had a customer experience with.
 It’s pretty unlikely that a customer visited more than one location on the same day and had the same negative experience at each location.
 Another good clue is the location of the user versus the location of the business.
 For example, if the user is in Florida, but they wrote a review about a location in Ohio and Texas in the same few days.

-7. Reviews from current or former employees.
+7. Reviews from Current or Former Employees

-Whether the review is good or bad, reviews from current and former employees directly violates Google’s review guidelines under the “Conflict of Interest” section.
+Whether the review is good or bad, reviews from current and former employees directly violate Google’s review guidelines under the “Conflict of Interest” section.
 This also means that employees aren’t allowed to post reviews about their competitors either.

 Digital media is enabling the distribution of news and other stories.
 However, this means that if your store or location becomes the subject of a news article or story, you may begin to receive reviews from people all over the country.
 The problem comes when these people are commenting on news stories, voicing their opinions, making personal rants, etc. Reviews are meant to contain content that is only based on customer experiences which means anything off-topic or unrelated to experience is against Google’s review guidelines.

 People can also submit reviews in the form of photos.
 Many of the guidelines that apply to the text in reviews also apply to any visual content uploaded along with the reviews.
 Images should only depict the experiences being had at the actual location where the customer is leaving the review for.

 How to Flag a Google Review for Removal

 For reviews that violate Google’s terms of service:

 1. Open Google Maps and Search for your business location.